X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 You can either create a new Phoneme DataTable in Unreal or import an existing one from a csv or json file.<br/>
 Predefined tables are available under *(Engine) > Plugins > Geppetto Content > Phonemes*, and you’re free to duplicate or customize them.<br/>
-For more information, please see [4.2 Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table).
+For more information, please see the section [Geppetto Phoneme Data Table](./API.md#44-geppetto-phoneme-data-table).

 > [!NOTE]
 > If you do not see the **Plugins** folder or the **Geppetto Content** folder, click on **"Settings"** in the **Content Browser** and tick **"Show Plugin Content"**.